BusinessClassTravel.us, Concierge Business Class travel

 Is Norse Atlantic Premium worth booking?

 Yes, for the right traveler.
-The math works when (1) you don't need lie-flat sleep (short transatlantic, daytime flight, or you sleep upright fine), (2) the price gap to economy is small ($300-500), and (3) the price gap to true Business Class is large (a $2,000+ savings vs mainline Business).
-Premium offers a 43-inch pitch recliner, 2 free checked bags, priority boarding, hot meal, complimentary wine — basically a stripped-down premium economy at a stripped-down price.
+The math works when (1) you don't need lie-flat sleep (short transatlantic, daytime flight, or you sleep comfortably upright), (2) the price gap to economy is reasonable ($300-500), and (3) the price gap to mainline Business Class is significant (a $2,000+ savings).
+Premium offers a 43-inch pitch recliner, 2 free checked bags, priority boarding, hot meal, and complimentary wine, which is a strong value proposition at premium-economy pricing.

 What aircraft does Norse Atlantic fly?